poetapp/wordpress-plugin/README.md

 This field will be used to set the `author` field on the Po.et work.
 Set it to your name, pen name, blog's name, etc.

 ### API URL
 The URL of the Frost API.
-Use the default value.
+It'll default to Frost's URL once it's released.

 ### Token
 The API token provided to you by Frost upon registry.
 This is what ties the published works to your Frost account.